Njoxpy/react-learning-journey/tutorials/docs/basics/day_1.md

 ## Single Page Applications

 - SPAs, which stands for Single Page Applications, involve the user requesting a single HTML page initially.
-Subsequent activities such as click events and routing (navigation) are managed by React.
+Subsequent activities such as click events and routing (navigation) are managed by React using the `bundle.js` file, so when a user request for a certain page may be `/contact` contact page react looks into the bundle.js file without sending request to the server this makes the website faster.

 ## Traditional Websites